charles0301/oxid/README.md

 # NOVALNET PAYMENT MODULE FOR OXID ESHOP
-NOVALNET payment extension for OXID eShop simplifies your daily work by automating the entire payment process, from checkout till collection.
-This extension is designed to help you increase your sales by offering various international and local payment methods on a one-page checkout.
+Novalnet payment module for OXID eShop simplifies your daily work by automating the entire payment process, from checkout till collection.
+This module is designed to help you increase your sales by offering various payment methods on a one-page checkout.
+The module which is perfectly adjusted to the OXID eShop shop with top-quality range of services of the payment provider.

-The following services are integrated and ready for your use: Debt collection, Risk management, Member management, Subscription management, Fraud management, Affiliate program, Real-time monitoring, detail statistics & report etc. Thus you receive an all-in-one solution: the extension which is perfectly adjusted to OXID eShop and the top-quality range of services of the payment provider Novalnet.

-The payment process is monitored by Novalnet and customized according to the needs of the customer.

-NOVALNET Payment Extension for OXID eShop is available in EN, DE
+Novalnet payment module for OXID eShop is available in <b>EN, DE</b>

-Support is available in: EN, DE, FR, ES, IT, BS, CR, RU, HI, TA
+Support is available in: <b> EN, DE, FR, ES, IT, BS, CR, RU, HI, TA</b>

-## Advantages
+Through the individuality and flexibility, you can choose which payment methods and services you need.
+Get now a seamless integration with the various types of payments and payment-related services integrated in the one unique platform.

+## Important functions for OXID eShop
+* Seamless and fast integration of the payment module
 * Easy configuration for all payment methods
 * One platform for all relevant payment types and related services
-* More than 40 fraud prevention modules integrated to prevent risk in real-time
+* More than 50 fraud prevention modules integrated to prevent risk in real-time
-* Effortless  configuration of risk management with fraud prevention and payment method control
 * Comprehensive affiliate system with automated split conversion of transaction on revenue sharing
 * Dynamic subscription and member management for recurring payments
-* Status management for chargeback as well as return debit
 * Multilevel claims management with integrated handover to collection and various export functions for the Accounting
 * Automated e-mail notification function concerning payment status reports
-* Clear real-time overview and monitoring of payment status
 * Automated bookkeeping report in XML, SOAP, CSV, MT940

-## Key features

-* Fast checkout that allows users to save their payment details
-* Seamless and fast integration of the payment extension
+* All SUPEE secure patches are supported
 * PCI compliant hosted page
+* No PCI DSS certification required
 * Secure SSL- encoded gateways
-* Various type of integration (local form, iFrame, redirection)
-* 3D Secure/Verified by Visa supported
-* All SUPEE secure patches are supported
-* Complete automation of payment processes
-* One page checkout and one click shopping supported
-* Allowed countries customisation
-* Multi-store, multi-currency and multi-accounts supported
-* Proxy server configuration
-* Gateway timeout can be defined
-* Easy way of managing ‘on-hold’ transactions (authorize, cancel or capture) and refunds (partial, full)
+* Easy way of managing ‘on-hold’ transactions (cancel or capture) and refunds (partial, full)
-* Smart auto-fill of payment details
-* Free text configuration for the bookings (for use on bank and credit card statements)
-* Responsive templates
-* Creation of new orders and captures
-* Subscription management (suspend, reactivate, cancel) in both OXID eShop store and OXID eShop admin
+* Find currently supported payment methods on https://www.novalnet.de/zahlungsabwicklung-und-online-zahlungsabwicklung-mit-der-novalnet-realisieren

+## More information
+Find more about OXID eShop module on: https://www.novalnet.de/site_pdf/IG-oxid_4.8.x-4.10.6_and_5.1.x-5.3.6_novalnet_11.1.3.pdf<br>
+To test our demo shop, please visit: https://oxid.novalnet.de

 ## Contact
 Novalnet AG<br>